Whoisraeen/RaeenOS--Rust-/.trae/rules/project_rules.md

 - Do not comment out/disable modules to “get a build working”.
 Fix root causes.
 - No duplicate implementations.
 Search the codebase before adding anything new.
 - No trivial toy kernels or resets of architecture decisions.
 Respect `Docs/RaeenOS.md` and `Docs/Choice.md`.
+- No duplicate files with advanced, enhanced, or anything else in the name.
+If the file already exsists under a different name edit that file.

 ### 2) Editing discipline
 - Keep edits small, focused, and reversible.
 Do not reformat unrelated code.